damoncaliber/Walmart-Sales-Analysis-Forecasting/README.md

 ## Exploratory Data Analysis (EDA)

-#### Seasonal Patterns

-* How has the **sales revenue trended over time**?

-* Do sales exhibit **seasonal trends**?
+* How much total revenue does Walmart generate weekly, and what is the average weekly sales performance across all stores?

+* How have total weekly sales changed over the entire period of the data?
+Are there consistent patterns, spikes, or dips?

+* Which months typically show the highest and lowest sales?

+* Do sales follow similar weekly patterns every year, or do some years perform better during certain periods?

+* Is there an overall upward or downward trend across years?

+* What is the distribution of weekly sales?

+* Are there outliers that represent special events or data errors?

-* What are the top performing and least performing stores?
+* What is the typical weekly sales performance across stores, and how does it vary?

-* What are the sales drivers?
+* Which stores are driving the most revenue?

-* Holiday Impact?

-Correlations between sales and economic factors?
+* Do holiday weeks significantly boost sales compared to regular weeks?

+* Which months show the most significant holiday spikes?

+* How do external economic factors such as fuel prices, CPI, and unemployment affect Walmart’s sales performance?

+* Heatmap of correlations between Weekly Sales and all numeric variables.

-#### Statistical Insights
+#### Statistical Analysis

-An insignificant difference (p < 0.05) was observed between holiday and non-holiday sales, confirming that holidays don't affect sales too much.

-Temperature showed a moderate correlation with weekly sales, while CPI and unemployment had mild negative effects.

-The top-performing stores consistently achieved higher sales during promotional and festive periods.

 ## Machine Learning

+* Which economic and environmental factors most influence weekly sales?

 A regression model (Random Forest or XGBoost) was trained to predict weekly sales using external factors (CPI, Unemployment, Fuel price, Temperature).

 Evaluation Metrics: